 Under current accounting standards, the Hospital is required to report the cost of providing charity care.
-The cost of charity care provided by the Hospital totaled \$1,369,586 and \$1,612,423 for the years ended June 30, 2019 and 2018, respectively.
+The cost of charity care provided by the Hospital totaled \$1,253,862 and \$1,369,586 for the years ended June 30, 2020 and 2019, respectively.
 Rates charged by the Hospital for regulated services are determined based on an assessment of direct and indirect cost calculated pursuant to the methodology established by the Maryland Health Services Cost Review Commission (the Commission).
-For any charity services rendered by the Corporation, the cost of charity care is calculated by applying the estimated total cost-to-charge ratio for the Hospital services to the total amount of charges for services provided to patients benefitting from the charity care policies of the Hospital.
+For any charity services rendered by the Hospital, the cost of charity care is calculated by applying the estimated total cost-to-charge ratio for the Hospital services to the total amount of charges for services provided to patients benefitting from the charity care policies of the Hospital.

 A Maryland hospital either receives payments from or makes payments to the Commission with respect to an Uncompensated Care Fund (UCC) established for rate-regulated hospitals in Maryland.
 The UCC is intended to provide Maryland hospitals with funds to support the provision of uncompensated care at those hospitals.
-The Hospital received net payments from the UCC of \$1,342,218 and \$1,005,416 for the years ended June 30 2019 and 2018, respectively.
+The Hospital received net payments from the UCC of \$968,866 and \$1,342,218 for the years ended June 30 2020 and 2019, respectively.

-Revenue and gains in excess of expenses
+Revenue in excess of expenses (Expenses in excess of revenue)

-The statements of operations include revenue and gains in excess of expenses.
-Changes in net assets without donor restrictions, which are excluded from revenue and gains in excess of expenses, consistent with industry practice, include contributions of (and assets released from donor restrictions related to) long-lived assets and other items that are required by accounting principles generally accepted in the United States of America to be reported separately.
+The statements of operations include revenue in excess of expenses (expenses in excess of revenue).
+Changes in net assets without donor restrictions, which are excluded from revenue in excess of expenses, consistent with industry practice, include contributions of (and assets released from donor restrictions related to) long-lived assets and other items that are required by accounting principles generally accepted in the United States of America to be reported separately.